grpc/proposal/A6-client-retries.md

 Pushback may also be received to a hedged request.
 If the pushback says not to retry, no further hedged requests will be sent.
 If the pushback says to retry after a given delay, the next hedged request (if any) will be issued after the given delay has elapsed.

 A new metadata key, `"grpc-retry-pushback-ms"`, will be added to support server pushback.
 The value is to be an ASCII encoded signed 32-bit integer with no unnecessary leading zeros that represents how many milliseconds to wait before sending a retry.
 If the value for pushback is negative or unparseble, then it will be seen as the server asking the client not to retry at all.

+When a client receives an explicit pushback response from a server, and it is appropriate to retry the RPC, it will retry after exactly that delay.
+For subsequent retries, the delay period will be reset to the `initialBackoff` setting and scale according to the [Exponential Backoff](#exponential-backoff) section above, unless an explicit pushback response is received again.

 #### Limits on Retries and Hedges